Cody-Graham/My-Data-Portfolio/README.md

 **Technology:** Power BI, Excel, Python

-**Results & Conclusions:** The contribution rating increases the spread of the widely-known PER from ~30 points to ~75, providing more insight to even marginal differences between players' production.
+**Results & Conclusions:** The contribution rating increases the spread of the widely-known PER from ~30 points to ~75, providing more accute visibility in differences between players' individual production.

 ### **Sales Dashboard**